gjeanmart/greg.jeanmart.me/source/guides/index.md

 title: Guides
 ---

-When I was working on [kauri.io](https://kauri.io) between 2017 and 2020, I wrote a bunch of tech articles and guides around Blockchain and self-hosting to contribute to the platform (dog fooding).
-Please find below some of them that I moved back here.
-I will try to keep them up-to-date and create new ones.
+While working on [kauri.io](https://kauri.io) between 2017 and 2020, I wrote a bunch of tech articles and guides around Blockchain and self-hosting to contribute to our platform.
+You will find below some of them that I moved back here.
+I will try to keep them up-to-date and create new ones in the future.

 ## Build your very own self-hosting platform with Raspberry Pi and Kubernetes (Apr.
 2020)